And The 7 Steps You Should Take Instead

 How far apart are you?
 Are there other aspects to the offer that close some of that gap in other ways?
 Equity in the company or stock options all carry potential future value that could conceivably exceed your original desired salary range.
 If you believe in the company, want to be a part of it, sharing both risk and reward – and you’re financially able to live with the lower salary now, the gap between need and offer may not be as awful as it first appeared.
 Similarly, if the salary is probationary, with short-term, clearly defined success goals and commensurate salary increase, the offer may work.
 Even if these things aren’t part of the offer, you might include them in your counter offer.

 Maybe the offer is in line and your expectations were a little out of whack.
 It happens.
 But you can’t really know what’s realistic without solid data.
 Research the role by job title and, because different companies may title similar jobs differently, also research it by core responsibility.
 Use multiple resources, including any connections you have with people within the organization and other, similar companies.
-Then hop onto sites like Glassdoor.com and CareerBliss.com to gather as much info as you can find.
+Download the SkyWater salary guide for your specialized field to research salary ranges for your role in the Minneapolis area.

 Be sure to copy and organize everything you find.
 The more fact and detail you have, the better equipped you are to articulate a convincing counter offer.